-- The Bible says that following the Flood, "...the whole world had one language and a common speech."
-Genesis 11:1 - However, that God saw a rebellious attitude in the peoples' plan to "build for ourselves a city, with a tower that reaches to the heavens."
-Genesis 11:4 - Their refusal of the command to "fill the earth" (Genesis 9:1), led to the confounding of their language for their own protection. - The result was a separation into language groups that then began to fill the various regions of the earth. - These events most likely occurred around 2200BC in the lifetime of Peleg (Genesis 10:25; 11:18), and near the time of the birth of Abraham. - The confusion of languages at Babel, and decreasing life-spans of post-Flood peoples likely led to an increased need for written communication. - Early forms of written communication include "pictograms," "ideograms," and "phonograms." - An early language that made use of alphabetic writing is associated with a Semitic people group.
-Arguments point toward the Jewish people and the Hebrew language. - Moses, author of the Pentateuch, made use of a highly developed alphabetic writing system, which he learned in his early life in Egypt. - Read F.F.
-Bruce's The Books and the Parchments, Chapter 2, or "In the Beginning" by Joel F. Hoffman. - F.F.
+- Early forms of written communication include "pictograms," "ideagrams," and "phonograms."
+There is archeological evidence that writing developed along these lines. - Recommended reading: F.F.
+Bruce's The Books and the Parchments, Chapter 2, and "In the Beginning" by Joel F. Hoffman. - F.F.
 Bruce states: "Egyptian scribes, as early as 3000 BC began to develop out of their hieroglyphic writing a sort of alphabet of 24 signs, representing all the consonants current in their language."
 (F.F.
 Bruce, The Books and the Parchments," p.
-26) - The Egyptians, however, seemed to use this "alphabet" simply to supplement their hieroglyphic writing.
-The great achievement that then happened apparently is attributed to some unknown Semitic genius (a descendent of Noah's son Shem, the father of the Hebrew line), beginning to use these common phonetic symbols as an alphabet to form words that conveyed ideas. - F.F.
-Bruce says, "A few peoples (the ancient Cypriotes, the Japanese, and others) developed a syllabary.
+26) - The Egyptians, however, seemed to use this "alphabet" simply to supplement their hieroglyphic writing. - The great achievement that then happened apparently is attributed to some unknown Semitic genius (a descendent of Noah's son Shem, the father of the Hebrew line).
+He began to use these common phonetic symbols as an alphabet to form words that conveyed ideas. - F.F.
+Bruce says, "A few peoples (the ancient Cypriotes, the Japanese, and others), developed a syllabary.
 But only the Syro-Phonecian Semites produced a genius who created the alphabetic writing, from which have descended all past and present alphabets."
-(Ibid., p.26)
+(Ibid., p.26) - Hoffman argues persuasively that the credit for this early alphabet should be given to someone of Jewish heritage and that the Hebrew language was the first to use individual letters combined to form words.
+He also points out that there is strong evidence that the alphabets, and therefore the written languages of Europe and Asia developed from this original Hebrew concept of alphabetic writing.

-- Hoffman argues persuasively that the credit for this early alphabet should be given to someone of Jewish heritage and that the Hebrew language was the first to use individual letters combined to form words.
-He also points out that there is strong evidence that the alphabets, and therefore the written languages of Europe and Asia developed from this original Hebrew concept of alphabetic writing. - By the time of Moses, the author of Genesis through Deuteronomy, around 1500 BC, who, we read "was educated in all the wisdom of the Egyptians and was powerful in speech and action," (Acts 7:22), alphabetic writing had developed and was available for the inspired written revelation of God.
+• By the time of Moses, the author of Genesis through Deuteronomy, around 1500 BC, who, we read "was educated in all the wisdom of the Egyptians and was powerful in speech and action," (Acts 7:22), alphabetic writing had developed and was available for the inspired written revelation of God.